-Every year thousands of vehicle drivers and passengers are seriously injured or killed in head-on collisions.
+Every year, thousands of vehicle drivers and passengers are seriously injured or killed in head-on collisions.
 Most of these types of accidents involve one vehicle departing their lane of traffic and colliding with oncoming vehicles traveling in the opposite direction.
-When a head-on car accident results in injuries or a fatality, Rosenfeld Injury Lawyers is ready to assist you or your family during all phases of negotiation and litigation.
+When a head-on car accident results in injuries or a fatality, Rosenfeld Injury Lawyers LLC are ready to assist you or your family during all phases of negotiation and litigation.
 Our firm has successfully resolved many head-on car accident cases in Chicago and is ready to do the same for you.

-Although national and state transportation agencies implement safety measures to prevent these types of accidents, they are still one of the most deadly types of accidents that a motorist can be involved in.Causes Of Head-On Auto Collisions
+Although national and state transportation agencies implement safety measures to prevent these types of accidents, head-on crashes are still among the most deadly types of accidents involving motorists and passengers.

 - Distracted driving.
 Cell phone and other electronic devices can distract drivers and cause them to swerve into oncoming traffic.
-(Texting and distracted driving cases here)
+(Texting and distracted driving cases click here)

 - Fatigued driving.
 Falling asleep at the wheel or driving while fatigued cause up to 20% of all serious accidents every year, including head-on collisions.
 (For information on driver fatigue look here)